riscv-non-isa/riscv-arch-test/docs/DeveloperGuide.md

 Both placeholders should be placed inside `{debug:...}` blocks since they are only needed when trace output is enabled.
 When debug is off, the placeholders are stripped along with the rest of the block.

-- **`{path:NAME:...}`** — Include flags only while running an ELF whose relative directory path contains the named component.
-Multiple names may be comma-separated.
-For example, `{path:Zibi:--enable-experimental-extensions}` enables Sail's experimental extensions only for Zibi ELFs, without changing the instruction set seen by strict illegal-instruction tests.

 Once the config directory exists and has a `run_cmd.txt` file, the following Make targets are automatically available:

 ```bash